Isaac Backus: Backus's support of the American Revolution

 "I hope, sir, that you will give proof both to the Court and to the world, that you regard the religious, as well as the civil rights of your countrymen; that so large number of a peaceable people, and so hearty friends to their country as any in the land, may not be forced to carry their complaints before those who would be glad to hear that the legislature of the Massachusetts deny to their fellow servants that liberty which they so earnestly insist upon for themselves."

 Adams never responded directly to Backus's letter, but he made a number of disparaging comments about Backus in his journal.
 Adams later expressed his opinion that it would "be easier to change the working of the solar system than to change the Massachusetts church tax."
 Backus's veiled reference to George III above may have been a response to his learning of a successful petition by an Ashfield Church in 1771.
 Ashfield Baptists experienced difficulties beginning in 1765 when, due to the language regarding taxes in the Act of Incorporation of the Town of Ashfield, they were required to pay church taxes.
-According to Chileab Smith, the General Court in 1768 “impowered our oppressors to gather money of us or sell our lands for the payment of their minister, and the finishing of their meeting house.”
+According to Chileab Smith, the General Court in 1768 "impowered our oppressors to gather money of us or sell our lands for the payment of their minister, and the finishing of their meeting house."
 Baptist properties were auctioned by the Town in 1770.
 The Baptists sent a petition to King George III.
 In July 1771, the king responded.
-He indicated that the “was pleased with the advice of his Privy Council to declare his Disallowance of the said Act.”
+He indicated that he "was pleased with the advice of his Privy Council to declare his Disallowance of the said Act."
 Lands were restored to the plaintiffs.
 A similar case in South Carolina was reported to IB by Francis Pelot in a letter of Oct 3, 1770.

 There is little evidence for Baptist support of the American Revolution prior to 1775.
 Of course, it would have made little political sense for any Baptist to publicly advocate American Independence before that date.
 Once war was declared, Backus (and many other Baptists) chose to support the Revolution.
 Backus quickly adapted his sermons to the needs of the times.
-On Sunday, April 23,1775, following the battles of Concord and Lexington, he chose as his text 1 Chronicles 12:32: "And if the children of Issachar, which were men that had understanding of the times, to know what Israel ought to do; the heads of them were two hundred; and all their brethren were at their commandment."
+On Sunday, April 23, 1775, following the battles of Concord and Lexington, he chose as his text 1 Chronicles 12:32: "And if the children of Issachar, which were men that had understanding of the times, to know what Israel ought to do; the heads of them were two hundred; and all their brethren were at their commandment."
 Baptist ministers became major supporters of the Revolutionary cause.
 Of the twenty-one Chaplains in George Washington's army, six Chaplains were Baptists.
 Isaac Backus remained a staunch supporter of American Independence for the rest of his life.

 In 1778, Backus authored a historically important work entitled Government and Liberty Described and Ecclesiastical Tyranny Exposed of which a copy is held by the John Carter Brown Library at Brown.